suchipi/yavascript/meta/generated-docs/yavascript.md

 # yavascript (object)

-Info about the currently-running yavascript binary
+The `yavascript` global contains metadata about the currently-running yavascript binary, as well as access to yavascript's compilers for compile-to-js languages.

 ```ts
 const yavascript: {